 Built by traders, for traders, HedgeTrade offers the perfect solution to the woes of modern social trading.
 With an intuitive platform for traders of all levels, they’ve created a predictions market that eliminates the negative issues found on social trading networks.

 - Expert traders only get paid when their predictions are correct.
 If incorrect, the money (in HEDG tokens) goes back to the purchasers.

 - HedgeTrade’s incentivization model ensures high-quality trade predictions.
 Experienced traders can stake additional HEDG tokens to earn more if they are correct.
 This shows novices looking to copy trade that the experts are willing to pay to back up their claims.

 - Best UI – Because creative traders and software developers are behind this project, you have a uniquely designed platform that is easy to use no matter your level of expertise.

 - No money needed up front – You don’t have to pay $1000 to start browsing and buying trade predictions.

 - Market data – Real market time data from multiple feeds within the platform and beyond is now available to every trader.

 HedgeTrade has revamped the meaning of social trading.
-They’ve done it by creating a tokenized trading application where accountability is king and the thousands of new crypto traders have a safe place to land.
+They’ve done so by creating a tokenized app where accountability is king and the thousands of new crypto traders have a safe place to land.
 Join us today!